-In this section, we compare the quality of our new volumetric mesh deformation method to that of our previously proposed RBF technique.
-We show an example deformation of a tetrahedral volume mesh containing 13k vertices in Figure 12.
+In this section, we compare the volume mesh morphing quality of our new method to that of our previously proposed RBF technique.
+We show an example deformation of a tetrahedral volume mesh containing 13k vertices in Figure 9.
 In this setup, we keep the outer boundary fixed and use the interior sphere-shaped boundary as handle.
-We can see that both techniques allow for large deformations without resulting in inverted mesh elements.
-In order to provide a quantitative comparison to our previous results [31], we analyze mesh quality in terms of minimum scaled Jacobian.
-Our new method results in even slightly increased mesh quality (0.05) compared to our previous RBF deformations (0.03).
-Both methods produce similar results, and we refer to [31] for a quantitative evaluation of mesh quality and element inversion of the RBF technique as well as other state-of-the-art deformation methods.
+We can see that both techniques allow for rather large deformations without resulting in inverted mesh elements.
+For the sake of comparison with our previous results [29] we analyze mesh quality in terms of minimum scaled Jacobian.
+Our new method results in even slightly increased mesh quality (0.05) compared to our previous RBF morphs (0.03).

-As an additional comparison to our previous results [31], we include a deformation example of the hexahedral pipe model containing 11k vertices and 8.5k cells.
-We show the original and deformed meshes in Figure 13.
-The original mesh has a minimum scaled Jacobian of 0.98.
-After performing one step of absolute deformation to the full parameter change-see [31] for a description of absolute and relative deformation-the RBF deformation results in a mesh quality of 0.951, and our new method yields 0.954.
+As an additional comparison with the results from [29], we include a morphing example of the pipe model as shown in Figure 10.
+The original mesh has a min. scaled Jacobian of 0.98.
+After performing one step of absolute morphing to the full parameter change the RBF morph results in a mesh quality of 0.951, and our new method yields 0.954.